-In this article, we’ll discuss connecting synths and keyboard to guitar pedals; the differences between guitar and synth/keyboard outputs, and other concerns when sending synth and keyboard signals through guitar effects pedals.
+In this article, we’ll discuss connecting synths and keyboard to guitar pedals, the differences between guitar and synth/keyboard outputs, and other concerns when sending synth and keyboard signals through guitar effects pedals.

 Connecting A Keyboard Or Synthesizer To A Guitar Pedal

-Fortunately guitars, guitar pedals, keyboards and synthesizers all have 1/4″ jacks.
+Fortunately, guitars, guitar pedals, keyboards and synthesizers all have 1/4″ jacks.
 Therefore, a simple patch cable can be used to physically connect a keyboard or synthesizer to a guitar pedal.

 That was easy!
-However, getting the best results when combining a synth or keyboard to a guitar pedal (or a board full of pedal) takes a bit more effort than simply connecting them via patch cables.
+However, getting the best results when combining a synth or keyboard to a guitar pedal (or a board full of pedals) takes a bit more effort than simply connecting them via patch cables.